avuko/sb/README.md

     189 __2006
 ```

-So, activity seems to have focussed on the early 2000's, but some of the tools
+So, activity seems to have focussed on the early 2000s, but some of the tools
-used are from a late as 2012.
+used are from as late as 2012.
 I'll probably spend some time trying to link
 campaigns to certain newer tools.
-Until I do, I can think of two explanations for
+Until I do, I can think of two likely
-the current discrepancies between activities and tooling timestamps:
+explanations for the current discrepancies between activities and tooling
+timestamps:

  1. The tooling directories (perhaps on network shares?) were updated after
     the system(s) were used for the INTONATION and PITCHIMPAIR campaigns.